MarcusStudy/til/Git/tips.md

 - you have to change the permission of git config when you rewrite Xcode's git config
 - so you won't get error anymore.
 But at the same time you have to input your account name and password every time.
 - This would not be suggested for the user who does not switch account often.

+## How to untrack a file in git
+1. Move the file to other directory
+1. Add the file name you delete to git ignore
+1. Move back the file to original directory